Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `search` <text>|/<text>/:
     Perform a substring search of formula names for <text>.
 If <text> is surrounded with slashes, then it is interpreted as a regular expression.
-    The search for <text> is extended online to some popular taps.
+    The search for <text> is extended online to some popular taps, unless `HOMEBREW_NO_SEARCH_DEFAULT_TAPS` is set.
 If no search term is given, all locally available formulae are listed.

 ## COMMANDS